mzahana/indoor-nav-at-risclab/demo1.md

 * Getting live stream of images (into *MATLAB*) from ODROID which is mounted on a quadcopter.
 ![](demo1.png)

-As you can see from the previous figure, there are 4 main componentes to setup.
+As you can see from the previous figure, there are 4 main components to setup.
 * Motion capture system.
 * Quadcopter with Pixhawk flight controller.
 * ODROID: embedded linux computer.